prcela/network-kit/README.md

 #About
 NetworkKit can be used for easy asynchrounus processing of web requests and responses.
+It supports json sending in body, downloading large files, multipart forms, query serialization from NSDictionary and more.

 # Installation
 Just drag the NetworkKit folder into your iOS project.